 Krikey is just one example of a customer who has successfully tested their app store listing.
 Healthcare app Your.MD, also known as Healthily, set aims to help anyone find reliable and customized support for their health.
 Looking to enhance their product’s UI and UX, they found recruitment agencies too time-consuming for their needs, turning to UserTesting.
 While their main focus was assessing their app experience, they also found that the core feature’s description misled and confused users.
 After removing it from the US app store, this resulted in an increase in both US customers and retention rates.

 While your app store optimization efforts are just one aspect of your mobile strategy, they can make a huge impact on the success—or failure—of your app.
 Using human insight as your north star to evaluate and optimize your listing will validate your data metrics, and get you on track to improving them with real, customer-centered feedback.
-Combine this with a mobile app that lives up to what its listing promises, and you have an app store force to be reckoned with.
+Combine this with a mobile app that lives up to what its listing promises, and you will have an app store force to be reckoned with.